lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 ## Inline Method Overloading

-When combining `inline def` with overriding and interfaces we will have some restrictions to ensure the correct behavior of the methods.
+When combining `inline def` with overriding and interfaces we will have some restrictions to ensure the correct behaviour of the methods.

 The first restriction is that all inline methods are effectively final.
 This ensures that the overload resolution at compile-time behaves the same as the one at runtime.

 Inline overrides must have the same signature as the overridden method including the inline parameters.
-This ensures that the call semantics are the same for both methods.
+This ensures that the call semantics is the same for both methods.

 A new concern appears when we implement or override a normal method with an inline method.

 Consider the following example:

 ```scala